 On June 1, the POWs formed detachments of 100 men and were marched to Capas, where they were put into steel boxcars.
 Each car had two Japanese guards.
 During the trip at Calumpit, the train was switched onto a track that took it to Cabanatuan.
 When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onions soup.
 They were marched to the new camp which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.

 The camp was actually three camps.
 Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
-The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
+The POWs were assigned to barracks and divided into groups of ten men.
+This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 The POWs were sent out on work details one was to cut wood for the POW kitchens.
 The two major details were the farm detail and the airfield detail which lasted for years.
 A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.
 The POWs on the farm detail would have to go to a shed each morning to get tools.
 As they left the shed, the Japanese guards thought it was great fun to hit them over their heads.

+The detail was under the command of “Big Speedo” who spoke very little English.
+When he wanted the POWs to work faster, he told the POWs “speedo.”
+Although he was known to have a temper, the POWs thought he was fair.
+Another guard was “Little Speedo” who was smaller and also used “speedo” when he wanted the POWs to work faster.
+He liked to punish the POWs by making them kneel on stones.
 “Smiley” was another guard who always had a smile on his face but could not be trusted.
 He was the meanest of the guards and beat men up for no reason.
 He liked to hit the POWs with the club.
-Any prisoner who he believed was not working hard enough got knocked over with it.
-Any prisoner who he believed was not working hard enough got knocked over with it.
+Any prisoner who he believed was not working hard enough got knocked over with the club.
 Each morning, after arriving at the farm, the POWs went into a tool shed to get their tools.
 As they left the shed, the guards hit them on their heads.

 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
+Each man had approximately an area of 2 feet by 6 feet to lie in.
+The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

-At this time, it is not known which work details Joe went out on while a POW.
 Medical records at the camp show that Joseph was admitted to the camp hospital on March 29, 1943, because he had cysts that were the result of having malaria.
 When he was released from the hospital was not recorded.

 The same records indicate that Joseph was readmitted to the hospital ward on August 4, 1944, with beriberi.
 Because the records are in poor condition, the date of discharge is not known.
 It is known that he was sent to Cabanatuan and admitted to the hospital there on September 3, 1944, suffering from chronic arthritis.
 Medical records show that he was discharged on November 16, 1944.
 After this, he was sent to Bilibid.